fu5ha/nano-base32/readme.md

 # Nano-Base32

-An implementation of the Base32 encoding/decoding scheme used by the cryptocurrency Nano.
+A small, quick, self-contained implementation of the Base32 encoding/decoding scheme used by the cryptocurrency Nano.

 ## Installation